 If you’re like most people, you’ve probably been spending a lot of time at home recently.
 Being stuck inside can lead to some serious boredom, and turn you into a professional couch potato.
 Before you make another trip to the fridge so you can Netflix and chill, why not consider using this time to take our 14-Day Decluttering Challenge!

 If you don’t have the time or patience to take the Decluttering Challenge, don’t worry!
-You can still do any number of these decluttering projects in your own time, and in any order.
-Plus, however long you decide to participate for is entirely up to you.
+You can still do any number of these decluttering projects in your own time, in any order, and don’t have to stick to a specific decluttering calendar.
+Plus, however long you decide to participate is entirely up to you.

 LoadUp’s 14-Day Decluttering Challenge

 Being stuck inside for an extended period of time is already difficult enough.
 So when you’re sharing your space with a bunch of clutter, it can have serious negative effects on your mental health and morale, resulting in quarantine decluttering surges.
 Research has proven clutter can cause increased stress, anxiety and even depression.
 None of us need that right now.